manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 - `FILTERS color_id, size_id` — apply only `color_id` and `size_id` filters to this facet
 - `EXCLUDE FILTERS color_id` — apply all main-query filters except `color_id` to this facet

+These clauses override the filter scope that would otherwise come from `facet_filter_mode` or `MODE`.
+For example, `FACET color_id ALL FILTERS MODE max` still emits `status`, but its counts use all main-query filters instead of the broad default `max` scope.

-In `max` mode SQL facet results add a `status` column.
-This mode is also the most expensive one, so on large datasets or facet-heavy queries you should enable it only when you need unavailable buckets in the response.
+In `auto` and `max` modes SQL facet results add a `status` column. `available` means the bucket is currently selectable, including values already selected in the main query.
+In `max` mode, `unavailable` means the bucket exists in the broad count scope but is not available in the strict/current result set. `max` is the most expensive mode, so on large datasets or facet-heavy queries you should enable it only when you need broad buckets with unavailable values.
 For example, with `size='small'` and `facet_filter_mode='max'`, a `FACET size` result can look like this:

 <!-- response SQL -->